Q+A: Jason Kelly, Laundry Service + Cycle

 The move to DUMBO was largely prompted by the fact that we were growing way too fast for our old Flatiron location.
 We’ve had to manage a pretty insane growth rate over the past few years.
 The company only had maybe 60-70 employees at the beginning of 2015, and we expect to hit somewhere between 450 and 500 by the end of the year.

-In terms of what excites me about being here—well, I’m pretty excited about being able to see my boys during the day.
+In terms of what excites me about being here— well, I’m pretty excited about being able to see my boys during the day.
 I’ve actually lived in DUMBO since 2012, and I have two kids ages 5 and 3 who go to school in the neighborhood.

-Favorite place in DUMBO (so far?!)
+What's your favorite place in DUMBO (so far)?

 Oh man.
 Too many favorite places across DUMBO to mention here, but I have to give a shoutout to Cecconi’s, which has definitely become a go-to spot.
 I think Jean-Baptiste and the rest of the team there are doing an incredible job as they continue to scale out the restaurant.